 When Group Policy is created at the local level, everyone who uses that machine is affected by those wishes.
-But once you step up and use Active Directory, you can have nearly limitless

-Group Policy Objects (GPOs)-with the ability to selectively decide which Users and Computers will get which wishes.
-A GPO stores these wishes, which are, more technically, known as policy settings or, colloquially, just policies.
+But once you step up and use Active Directory, you can have nearly limitless Group Policy Objects (GPOs)-with the ability to selectively decide which Users and which Computers will get which wishes (try saying that five times quickly).
+The GPO is the vessel that stores these wishes for delivery.